The Royal Navy’s anti-slavery campaign in the western Indian Ocean, c. 1860-1890: race, empire and identity

 - Sponsor (Organisation)

-- Arts and Humanities Research Council (Great Britain); National Maritime Museum (Great Britain); University of Hull
+- Arts & Humanities Research Council (Great Britain); National Maritime Museum (Great Britain); University of Hull

 - Qualification level